Genusbiz/docs/terminology.md

 For more information see [Advanced expressions](developers/defining-an-app-model/common-concepts/advanced-expressions.md).

-## Genus App Platform

-Genus App Platform is a high-productivity or rapid application development technology, which can be used to create or change enterprise software applications.
-The platform targets medium to large size enterprises, and professional and semi-professional developers.

-Genus App Platform consists of all software and products provided by Genus, whether provided for installation physically at your device, at your company's location, through third party service providers or through a cloud infrastructure.
-This includes Genus Apps, Genus Desktop, Genus App Services, Genus Studio, documentation, a support portal, and more.

 ## Genus Apps

+Genus Apps is a high-productivity or rapid application development tool, which can be used to create or change enterprise software applications.
+The tool targets medium to large size enterprises, and professional and semi-professional developers.

+Genus Apps consists of all software and products provided by Genus, whether provided for installation physically at your device, at your company's location, through third party service providers or through a cloud infrastructure.
+This includes Genus Apps for web, Genus Apps for Desktop, Genus Services, Genus Studio, documentation, a support portal, and more.

+## Genus Apps for Desktop

-Genus App Platform's client (runtime/executable) for mobile devices, like iPhones, iPads and Android devices.
+Genus Apps' client (runtime/executable) for desktop devices, like Windows 10 on laptops or personal computers (PCs).

+## Genus Apps for Web

+Genus Apps' client (runtime/executable) for web browsers.

-## Genus App Services
+## Genus Services

-Genus App Platform's set of software components offering services to Genus Desktop, Genus Apps, other Genus App Services, or third party service consumers.
+Genus Apps' set of software components offering services to Genus Apps for Web, Genus Apps for Desktop, other Genus Services, or third party service consumers.

-Genus App Services run on a set of one or more Microsoft Windows Servers.
+Genus Services run on a set of one or more Microsoft Windows Servers.
 See also [Genus Server](#genus-server).

-## Genus Desktop

-Genus App Platform's client (runtime/executable) for desktop devices, like Windows 10 on laptops or personal computers (PCs).

 ## Genus Server

-Genus Server is almost synonymous with [Genus App Services](#genus-app-services).
+Genus Server is almost synonymous with [Genus Services](#genus-services).

-Use Genus Server when you talk about Genus App Services as a set of one or more services running inside a Microsoft Windows Server, simply because it is easier to talk about a _Genus Server_ than a _Genus App Services Server_.
+Use Genus Server when you talk about Genus Services as a set of one or more services running inside a Microsoft Windows Server, simply because it is easier to talk about a _Genus Server_ than a _Genus Services Server_.
 This implies that you may use the term Genus Server for a server hosting only one service (like the _Genus Apps for Web_ service).

-Use Genus App Services when you talk about the services independently of one or more Microsoft Windows Servers.
+Use Genus Services when you talk about the services independently of one or more Microsoft Windows Servers.

 ## Genus Studio

-Genus App Platform's client for defining and maintaining an [app model](#app-model).
+Genus Apps' client for defining and maintaining an [app model](#app-model).
 Genus Studio is included in the Genus Desktop installation.

 ## Metadata